The best takeaway POS systems for SMEs in 2025

 Transaction feesPay-as-you-go: 1.69%

-SumUp represents a really solid low-cost option thanks to its free plan, lack of contracts and very reasonable 1.69% transaction fee on in-person card payments.
-You do also have the option of upgrading to SumUp One, which will unlock very competitive 0.99% transaction fees for both in-person payments and digital payments.
+SumUp represents excellent value for money thanks to its free plan, lack of contracts and very reasonable 1.69% transaction fee on in-person card payments.
+You do also have the option of upgrading to Payments Plus, which unlocks a very competitive 0.99% transaction fee for both in-person payments and digital payments.

-SumUp POS Pro, which is the version we tested, comes with a slightly pricier £49 per month fee.
-You’ll also get the option for adding on extra like a kitchen display screen and advanced loyalty tools (like points and rewards for customers) for additional fees.
+SumUp POS Pro, the highest tier, comes with a slightly pricier £49 per month fee.
+You’ll also get the option for adding on extras like a kitchen display screen and advanced loyalty tools (like points and rewards for customers) for additional fees.
 These both cost an extra £19 per month.

 Show moreless